sagemath/trac_to_gh/Issue 734.md

 # Issue 734: combinatorics problems on fedora core 7 with sage-2.8.5

-Issue created by migration from Trac.
+Issue created by migration from https://trac.sagemath.org/ticket/734

 Original creator: was